 The mid-level price range includes a handful of ukes made entirely out of solid wood.

 Solid wood resonates more freely than the laminated wood (plywood) found on most cheaper ukuleles.
-In theory, a solid wood ukulele will typically have more warmth, bass, and volume than an equivalent laminated wood uke.
+In theory, a solid wood ukulele will typically have more warmth, bass, and volume than a similar laminated wood uke.

 In reality, I’ve played solid wood ukuleles in this price range that didn’t sound any better than a good quality laminated ukulele.
 I’m not saying you shouldn’t buy one, but it’s important to do your homework–and don’t be afraid to return it if it doesn’t sound great!